9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 2/III. Packet inspection.md

 ## Options

 With tcpdump, you can apply options, also known as flags, to the end of commands to filter network traffic.
-Short options are abbreviated and represented by a hyphen and a single character like -i.
-Long options are spelled out using a double hyphen like --interface.
+Short options are abbreviated and represented by a hyphen and a single character like `-i`.
+Long options are spelled out using a double hyphen like `--interfac`e.
 Tcpdump has over fifty options that you can explore using [the manual page](https://www.tcpdump.org/manpages/tcpdump.1.html).
 Here, you’ll examine a couple of essential tcpdump options including how to write and read packet capture files.

 **Note**: Options are case sensitive.
-For example, a lowercase -w is a separate option with a different use than the option with an uppercase -W.
+For example, a lowercase `-w` is a separate option with a different use than the option with an uppercase `-W`.

 **Note**: tcpdump options that are written using short options can be written with or without a space between the option and its value.
-For example, sudo tcpdump -i any -c 3 and sudo tcpdump -iany -c3 are equivalent commands.
+For example, `sudo tcpdump -i any -c 3` and `sudo tcpdump -iany -c3` are equivalent commands.

 ### **-w**

-Using the -w flag, you can write or save the sniffed network packets to a packet capture file instead of just printing it out in the terminal.
+Using the `-w` flag, you can write or save the sniffed network packets to a packet capture file instead of just printing it out in the terminal.
 This is very useful because you can refer to this saved file for later analysis.
-In this command, tcpdump is capturing network traffic from all network interfaces and saving it to a packet capture file named packetcapture.pcap:
+In this command, tcpdump is capturing network traffic from all network interfaces and saving it to a packet capture file named `packetcapture.pcap`:

-### sudo tcpdump -i any -w packetcapture.pcap
+### `sudo tcpdump -i any -w packetcapture.pcap`

 ### **-r**

-Using the -r flag, you can read a packet capture file by specifying the file name as a parameter.
-Here is an example of a tcpdump command that reads a file called packetcapture.pcap:
+Using the `-r` flag, you can read a packet capture file by specifying the file name as a parameter.
+Here is an example of a tcpdump command that reads a file called `packetcapture.pcap`:

-### sudo tcpdump -r packetcapture.pcap
+### `sudo tcpdump -r packetcapture.pcap`

 ### **-v**

 As you’ve learned, packets contain a lot of information.
 By default, tcpdump will not print out all of a packet's information.
 This option, which stands for verbose, lets you control how much packet information you want tcpdump to print out.

 There are three levels of verbosity you can use depending on how much packet information you want tcpdump to print out.
-The levels are -v, -vv, and -vvv.
+The levels are `-v`, `-vv`, and `-vvv`.
 The level of verbosity increases with each added v.
 The verbose option can be helpful if you’re looking for packet information like the details of a packet’s IP header fields.
 Here’s an example of a tcpdump command that reads the packetcapture.pcap file with verbosity:

-### sudo tcpdump -r packetcapture.pcap -v
+### `sudo tcpdump -r packetcapture.pcap -v`

 ### **-c**

-The -c option stands for count.
+The `-c` option stands for count.
 This option lets you control how many packets tcpdump will capture.
-For example, specifying -c 1 will only print out one single packet, whereas -c 10 prints out 10 packets.
-This example is telling tcpdump to only capture the first three packets it sniffs from any network interface:
+For example, specifying `-c 1` will only print out one single packet, whereas `-c 10` prints out 10 packets.
+This example is telling tcpdump to only capture the first three packets it sniffs from `any` network interface:

-### sudo tcpdump -i any -c 3
+### `sudo tcpdump -i any -c 3`

 ### **-n**